Group Leader

 Jon Lin: Postdoctoral Scholar

-NIH Fellowship
+NIH Fellow

 My research is dedicated to the development of oleaginous green algae as a sustainable platform for producing valuable lipid feedstock essential for both food and renewable energy.
-In addition to my work at the Sabeeha Merchant Lab, I am affiliated with the Trent Northen group at Lawrence Berkeley National Laboratory, where I conducts research on lipid metabolism.
+In addition to my work at the Merchant Lab, I am affiliated with the Trent Northen group at Lawrence Berkeley National Laboratory, where I conduct research on lipid metabolism.

 linyt [at] berkeley [dot] edu